-In the Report, Marissa Snook, President and CEO of corecubed outlined a few tweaks you can make to your digital marketing strategy to align your efforts with the latest trends on the market:
+In the Report, Marisa Snook, President and CEO of corecubed outlined a few tweaks you can make to your digital marketing strategy to align your efforts with the latest trends on the market:

 - Google is phasing out cookies in 2022: In an effort to increase online privacy, users will now need to be enticed to opt in to being “tracked.”
 Offer something of value in exchange for visitors to agree to give you their name and email address, such as a discount on services, a free downloadable resource, or your newsletter.
 Utilize your list of opt-in contacts in multiple ways, such as old-school mailers, emails, and PPC ads.

 - Optimize your website for voice search and long-tail keywords: Voice search is picking up popularity, especially among the demographic of those looking for home care, so your SEO tactics will need to follow suit.
 Use keywords that are descriptive and targeted to mimic the way we speak.
 For example, you may search for “home care Chicago,” but when searching verbally through Siri or Alexa, you are more inclined to search a full sentence like, “I need home care for my mom with dementia in Dallas.”